chefofx/chefofx.github.io/README.md

 Chef(x) Mixtapes:
 - [Elmwood Recipes](https://drive.google.com/open?id=0B1Ol8fuZMTCWTGY1N29lakxuSnc) is a series of reality raps about psychosis and jail, written while I was incarcerated.
 - [Evans Cheffin](https://drive.google.com/open?id=0B1Ol8fuZMTCWVS1UNDJueEh1SE0) is a project written after my release which focuses on my thoughts about rebuilding my life.
 I share some of my enthusiasm for science while grappling with my inability to participate in science.
+[Very based.](https://www.youtube.com/watch?v=i8u6EodZseg)

-[Chef(x) Store](http://www.etsy.com/shop).
-You already cook like a true chef.
-Now you can look like one!
-Bahaha!
-Check out the Chef hats, and contact me if you want to design one!
+[Chef(x) Store](http://www.etsy.com/shop)( ...with one item).
+You already COOK like a true chef.
+Now you can LOOK like one!
+Check out the Chef hat, and contact me if you want to design one!